Shaun Micallef

-Shaun Patrick Micallef (/mɪ'kɑːləf/; born 18 July 1962) is an Australian comedian, actor, writer, television presenter, and formerly a lawyer.
+Shaun Patrick Micallef (/mɪ'kɑːləf/; born 18 July 1962) is an Australian comedian, actor, writer, television presenter and former lawyer.
 He was the host of the satirical news comedy series Shaun Micallef's Mad as Hell on the ABC.
 He also hosted the game show Talkin' 'Bout Your Generation.

 Micallef first gained recognition as a cast member of the sketch comedy show Full Frontal, which led to his own sketch show, The Micallef P(r)ogram(me), the sitcom Welcher & Welcher and the variety show Micallef Tonight.
-He then hosted the satirical news comedy series Newstopia on SBS, the game show Talkin' 'Bout Your Generation (both the first Network Ten iteration and the Nine Network iteration), and Shaun Micallef's Mad as Hell on ABC TV.
+He then hosted the satirical news comedy series Newstopia on SBS, the game show Talkin' 'Bout Your Generation (both the first Network Ten iteration and the Nine Network iteration) and Shaun Micallef's Mad as Hell on ABC TV.
 He also co-created and starred in Mr & Mrs Murder on Network Ten.

 In addition to his television work, Micallef has appeared on stage, most notably in a revival of The Odd Couple (2016) for the Melbourne Theatre Company and on radio as the co-host of Melbourne station Vega 91.5's morning program.
 He is also the author of several books: Smithereens (2004), Preincarnate (2010), The President's Desk (2014), Tales from a Tall Forest (2017), The Uncollected Plays of Shaun Micallef (2018), Mad as Hell and Back (2019), Happily Ever Afterwards (2021) and Tripping Over Myself, a memoir (2022).

 Early life and education

 Micallef was born in Adelaide, South Australia, and is of Maltese and Irish descent.
 His father worked for a company that sold parts for Volvos and his mother was employed at the Adelaide Bank.

-As a child, Micallef lived in Clovelly Park and attended St Bernadette's School in St Marys then St Joseph's Catholic School in Mitchell Park (now Sacred Heart College Middle School) before moving on to Sacred Heart Senior College where he was the College Captain.
+As a child, Micallef lived in Clovelly Park and attended St Bernadette's School in St Marys, then St Joseph's Catholic School in Mitchell Park (now Sacred Heart College Middle School) before going to Sacred Heart Senior College where he was the college captain.

 Micallef studied law at the University of Adelaide, where he was frequently involved in comedy revues, often involving Francis Greenslade and Gary McCaffrie, with whom he continues to work.

 Influences

-Micallef was influenced by the Goons, Peter Sellers, Marx Brothers, S. J. Perelman, James Thurber, Spike Milligan, Barry Humphries, Frank Muir, Monty Python and Woody Allen.
+Micallef was influenced by the Goons, Peter Sellers, the Marx Brothers, S. J. Perelman, James Thurber, Spike Milligan, Barry Humphries, Frank Muir, Monty Python and Woody Allen.